mahmoodahmadev/PortSwigger-Learning/Access Control/01 - Vertical Access Control/06- Method-based access control can be circumvented/Notes.md

 ![](./Images/admin-roles%20with%20PUT%20request.png).

 15. `302` response code is returned means the request was complete.
-16. The `weiner` user is not upgraded to admin priveleges just because the appication had broken HTTP method access control vulnerability.
+16. The `weiner` user is now upgraded to admin priveleges just because the appication had broken HTTP method access control vulnerability.
 17. The lab is solved.

 ## Payloads Used: